Joshua-1995/vocal-midi-aligner/README.md

 ## ✅ Compatibility

 While the method was tested only on Korean singing data, it is generally applicable to any **monophonic singing voice** paired with a **MIDI score**.

+## 🤝 Contributing

+Welcome any feedback, bug reports, or suggestions for improvement.
+Feel free to open an issue or submit a pull request.
+Your contributions are greatly appreciated!